What if I can’t come on the first Beginners course session?

 Do you have any age restrictions?

-We welcome anybody over the age of 18.
+We welcome anybody over the age of 16.
 The majority of our members are between 30 and 55 but we have many older and younger runners that also run with us.
-We can cater for members under the age of 18 but they will need to be accompanied by a parent or guardian over the age of 18.
+We can cater for members from 16 onwards but anyone under the age of 18 must be accompanied by a parent or guardian.

 I suffer from asthma.
 Can I still run?